GabeStah/Airbrake.io/Pitches/How to Make a Twitter Bot/text.md

-# How to Make a Serverless Twitter Bot with Airbrake Error Monitoring and AWS Lambda
+# How to Make a Serverless Twitter Bot with Airbrake and AWS Lambda - Part 1

+Over the next week we'll be learning how to create a fully-automated NodeJS Twitter bot with real-time error monitoring capabilities via Airbrake.
+Our Twitter bot will be capable of performing just about any task you can imagine, and it will do so serverlessly, by making use of the power of AWS Lambda functions.
+Let's get right into it!

+## Creating a Project

+The first thing to do is decide where you want to create your project.
+I'll be keeping things simple by naming my project `twitter-bot`.
+As is commonly the case, we also want to use source control management, so I'll be using Git locally and uploading to GitHub as a remote repo:

 ```bash
 ~/work$ mkdir twitter-bot